k0mp1ex/where-are-you/README.md

 ## FAQ

 - How to show the search bar?
 - The default key is F3.
-You can change this in the `settings.json` file.
+You can change this via MCM.

 ---